Corridor is BACK!

 Can I help print and distribute Corridors?
 YES!
 If you want to spread some “Corridor” message me for the PDF here or shannon dot chickadee at gmail dot com.

 Is there a deadline for submissions?
 No, not really.
 Deadlines are so stressful and this zine does not subscribe to stress.
-Submissions that are not selected for one month may appear in the next month.
+Submissions not selected for one month may appear in the next month.
 However, if you can get your poem or piece of art to us by the 15th of the month, you have a good chance of appearing in the next month’s edition.

 What if my poem is selected?
 Poets/Artists selected will be notified and receive a complimentary PDF of the zine.
 Also, contributing poets/artists will automatically be added to the mailing list for reminders, and PDF editions, unless they request otherwise.
 Please send original poems and/or art anytime to shannon dot chickadee at gmail dot com.
 Submission does not guarantee publication.